AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 * [Can be nested](/help/assets/content-fragments/content-fragments-models.md#nested-content-fragments), using either of the following data types:
   * **Content Reference**
-    * This provides a simple reference to the other fragment.
+    * This provides a simple reference to another fragment.
   * **[Fragment Reference](#fragment-references)**
-    * This effectively includes the content from the other fragment.
-    * This is of particular interest in conjunction with GraphQL.
+    * This references another fragment - dependent on a specific model.

 ### Content Fragment Models {#content-fragments-models}